oicr-gsi/oicr-gsi/source/sops/wgts-report.rst

 Genomic Landscape
 ****************************************************

-#.
 Note the percentile which the tumour mutation burden (TMB) is in, for the given tumour type.
 Refer to expected median TMB for the given tumour type in TCGA if it exists.
-#.

 Evaluate actionable biomarkers for reporting: Oncokb reports TMB > 10 and MSI-H, and NCCN reports HR-D, as actionable.

 	* Large confidence intervals around the MSI score (spanning several result-interpretations, for example both MSI and MSS) are to be considered inconclusive.
 Inconclusive samples may be sent for PCR confirmatory testing.
-* If HRD or MSI are positive, look for a somatic driver mutation: BRCA1, BRCA2, RAD51C, RAD51D, or PALB2 for HRD and MLH1, MSH2, MSH6, or PMS2 for MSI.
+	* If HRD or MSI are positive, look for a somatic driver mutation: *BRCA1*, *BRCA2*, *RAD51C*, *RAD51D*, or *PALB2* for HRD and *MLH1*, *MSH2*, *MSH6*, or *PMS2* for MSI.
 If no mutations are reported within these genes, consider manually verifying filtered calls in IGV.
 There won’t always be one: the mutation may be germline or the phenotype may arise from methylation, among other explanations.

-c.
-Always include a comment on MSI status, whether it is classified as MSI-High or Inconclusive.
+Always include a comment on MSI status, whether it is classified as **MSI-High** or **Inconclusive**.
 If the confidence interval spans multiple interpretations (e.g., overlaps both MSI and MSS thresholds), it should be explicitly described as inconclusive, and consideration should be given to PCR-based confirmatory testing.

 SNVs and IN/DELs
 ****************************************

-a.
 SNVs and INDELs are reported according to the following filtering criteria:

 .. list-table:: SNVs and InDels